michaelmacinnis/escape/README.md

-# escape
+# Adding Escape Hatches to Go

-## Building
+## Installing

-	# Install the check and escape binaries used by generate.sh
+	# Install the check and escape binaries used by generate.sh.
 	go install ./...

 	# (Optional) move escape-go to a directory in your PATH.